-PRO TIP: You can “batch create” these by writing/recording two, three, or all seven in one day and then send them out as scheduled.
+PRO TIP: You can “batch create” these by writing/recording several or all in one day and then schedule them to be released daily.

 7 – Write up or record a quick “how-to” demo or tutorial.
 How to prepare food, stretch, or meditate your way.
 Here’s one on how to strategize content for your blog, email, and social media.

 8 – Have a routine?
 What do you do every morning or evening or week?
 For example, share your exercise, sleep, or meal prep routines.

 9 – Are you or your clients considering trying something new?
 What pros and cons should be considered before diving in?

 10 – Any industry lingo that people are confused about?
 For example, probiotics vs prebiotics, kombucha vs kefir, weight-bearing vs non-weight bearing, etc. Explain it with a few examples for clarity.